-- ERROR_CONVERT_BSTR.
-An encountered string cannot be converted. - ERROR_INVALID_PARM.
-A required argument is missing or invalid. - TSS_NOOP.
-The TSS server is running proxy.

-- TSS_NOSERVER.
-No previous successful call to TSSSession.Connect. - TSS_INVALID.
-The synchronication point label is invalid. - TSS ABORT.
+- ERROR CONVERT BSTR.
+An encountered string cannot be converted. - ERROR INVALID PARM.
+A required argument is missing or invalid. - TSS NOOP.
+The TSS server is running proxy. - TSS NOSERVER.
+No previous successful call to TSSSession.
+Connect. - TSS INVALID.
+The synchronization point label is invalid. - TSS ABORT.
 Pending abort resulting from a user request to stop a suite run.

-If you handle one of these errors and do not log it, TestManager will not be aware of the error and will not log a Fail result for it.
-The script will continue to run, and TestManager could log a Pass result for the script.
+If you handle one of these errors and do not log it, TestManager is not aware of the error and does not log a Fail result for it.
+The script continues to run, and TestManager could log a Pass result for the script.